About Me

 OpenURL Interlibrary Loan Request Form

 The library had been utilizing the basic ILL request form functions provided by each database platform, as well as a basic web form for other contexts.
-This presented an inconsistant user experience for the library patrons, with each platform requesting different information to complete the request, as well as for staff in terms of the format of the data received.
+This presented an inconsistent user experience for the library patrons, with each platform requesting different information to complete the request, as well as for staff in terms of the format of the data received.
 The objective of this project was to create a single, consistent interface for requesting interlibrary loans that minimized the amount of information patrons would be required to enter, and to standardize the format of the data sent to staff.

 Demand-Driven Acquisition E-book Initiative